 Located within Westville’s oldest building with a wonderful collection of old photographs, documents and artifacts.

-There are so dozens of beaches that run alongside Durban that are suitable for fishing, rock pools for the kids to explore, endless amounts of sand to build sandcastles and there is nothing like the fresh sea air and sound of the waves to help you relax.
+There are dozens of beaches that run alongside Durban that are suitable for fishing, rock pools for the kids to explore.
+There are endless amounts of sand to build sandcastles and there is nothing like the fresh sea air and sound of the waves to help you relax.
 Pack a picnic basket and have a day out with the family.
 Just remember to be mindful about the environment and not leave any rubbish on the beaches!

 Cost: Free (don’t forget your fishing rod!) | GPS: -29.853409, 31.040222

 The game of Bingo is fun, easy to play and gives you the chance to win big cash prizes!
 (Only available to adults) Gamble responsibly.